Naomi Shemer: Final years

 In 1991, after rumors circulated that Shemer was seriously ill, a tribute event titled Encore to Naomi Shemer was broadcast on Israel's Channel 1, produced by Dalia Gutman.
 The evening featured performances by numerous artists, including Chava Alberstein, Nurit Galron, Yehudit Ravitz, and Moti Kirschenbaum.
-One of the standout moments was the performance of Serenada Lach by Gidi Gov, Moni Moshonov, and Shlomo Baraba, arranged by Yoni Rechter.
+One of the standout moments was the performance of "Serenada Lach" by Gidi Gov, Moni Moshonov, and Shlomo Baraba, arranged by Yoni Rechter.
 It was later revealed that Shemer's illness was not as severe as initially thought, and fears about her death were unfounded.

 In her final years, Shemer's commercial successes were infrequent and sporadic.
-One exception was the song Hakol Patuah, written in celebration of the Sea of Galilee.
+One exception was the song "Hakol Patuah", written in celebration of the Sea of Galilee.
 In 1993, Shemer appeared alongside Mickey Kam, Moshe Beker, Chaim Tzinoivitz, and Rina Givon in the children's video cassette Etzelnu BaPsanter, which was based on her songs.
-In the video, Shemer performed Hakol Patuah with the other participants.
-A year later, a recorded of the song by Leah Lupatin and Ofer Levi, becoming a hit.
+In the video, Shemer performed "Hakol Patuah" with the other participants.
+A year later, a recording of the song by Leah Lupatin and Ofer Levi became a hit.
 Shemer later expressed regret that the recording was done without her knowledge.

-In October 1993, for a tribute program on Channel 1 honoring singer Beni Amdursky, Shemer wrote the song Ani Guitara.
+In October 1993, for a tribute program on Channel 1 honoring singer Beni Amdursky, Shemer wrote the song "Ani Guitara".
 The program was filmed while Amdursky was dying of cancer.
 After he completed his rendition of the song, Amdursky thanked Shemer for the song, and she struggled to hide her deep emotional reaction.

-In 1995, following the assassination of Yitzhak Rabin, Shemer translated Walt Whitman’s poem O Captain!
-My Captain!—written in memory of Abraham Lincoln after his assassination 130 years earlier—into the Hebrew and composed music for it.
+In 1995, following the assassination of Yitzhak Rabin, Shemer translated Walt Whitman’s poem "O Captain!
+My Captain!"—written in memory of Abraham Lincoln after his assassination 130 years earlier—to Hebrew and composed music for it.
 Shemer's adaptation was performed for the first time by singer Meytal Trabelsi during a commemoration of Rabin's assassination.

-A tribute evening in Shemer's honor was held at the 1998 Israel Festival, directed by Adi Renart and featuring the participation of numerous artists.
+A tribute evening in Shemer's honor was held at the 1998 Israel Festival, directed by Adi Renart and featuring numerous artists.

 From 2000 until her death, Shemer performed in a show of her songs titled Elef Shirim veShir, with arrangements, accompaniment, and musical direction by Rami Harel.
 She co-directed the show with producer and presenter Dudu Elharar, and it featured the singing and playing of Ronit Roland.
-For the production, Shemer wrote the songs HaMe’il, Plugat Yasmin, HaMenagen, and Aktualia.
+For the production, Shemer wrote the songs "HaMe’il", "Plugat Yasmin", "HaMenagen", and "Aktualia".